Skip to main content

 • <pubkey from .chromia/config>: Replace this placeholder with the actual public key extracted from the .chromia/config file.
 This key is used to authorize administrative actions.

-For more details on the chromia.yml configuration file, visit the Chromia project settings documentation.
+For more details on the chromia.yml configuration file, refer to the Chromia project settings documentation.

 Require signed transactions

-Now, update our create_book operation to require that the administrator signs the transaction.
+Now, we will update our create_book operation to require that the administrator signs the transaction.
 Modify src/main/operations.rell with the following code:

 src/main/operations.rell